danieljakots/obsd-ports-tools/README.md

 showvictims.py: Want to update a port but don't know what it could break?
 Show it victims :)

-Learn more in my blog post [to be written yet]
+More details in my [blog post](https://chown.me/blog/how-to-update-an-openbsd-port.html)